dgestep/big-code-bang/README.md

 ## Build the REST Service WAR

 * Open a Terminal from your operating system and navigate to the folder where the model project was generated.
-Using the property values contained within the above server.properties, the model project is located in the /temp/wiley-app/acme-roadrunner folder.
-If you are using Intellij then you can open a terminal window within Intellij.
-This will place you in the correct location to run the build.
+If the example server.properties values in this README were used then the model project would be generated in the _/temp/wiley-app/acme-roadrunner_ folder.
 * Execute the build using Gradle

 ```groovy